YanaStrambovskaya/YanaStrambovskaya/README.md

 - 👋 Hi, I’m @YanaStrambovskaya
-- 👀 I’m interested in ...
+- 👀 I’m interested in building clean, functional, and reliable websites using modern technologies.
-- 🌱 I’m currently learning RazorPages ASP.NET Core
+- 🌱 I’m currently learning GitHub Copilot to improve my coding efficiency.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HTML, CSS, and JavaScript-based projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: you can contact me at strambovskaya@gmail.com

 <!---
 YanaStrambovskaya/YanaStrambovskaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.